Sons of Norway: Establishment

 The Sons of Norway was founded as the Independent Order of the Sons of Norway.
 The organization was founded by 18 members on January 16, 1895, in Minneapolis, Minnesota, to insure each other when they were unable to secure life insurance on their own.
+Norwegian immigrants were still getting established in the United States, and were numerous in this city.
 Membership was originally open to males of Norwegian descent between the ages of 20 and 50 who were capable of giving proof of being morally upright, in good health, and capable of supporting a family.

 A second lodge was established in South Minneapolis in 1899 and a third was founded in the northeastern section of the city in 1900.
-The Minneapolis model quickly spread and by the end of 1900 some 12 lodges of the organization had been established in cities and towns with substantial Norwegian-American populations across the American Upper Midwest.
+The Minneapolis model quickly spread and by the end of 1900, some 12 lodges of the organization had been established in cities and towns with substantial Norwegian-American populations across the American Upper Midwest.

 From its origins in Minnesota, the organization spread to both coasts.
-A lodge of the order was established as far away as the then American territory of Alaska.
+A lodge of the order was established as far away as what was then the American territory of Alaska.
+Numerous Norwegian immigrants and their descendants worked on fishing boats based in such cities as Petersburg.

-In 1903 a group in Seattle asked the Midwestern group for a charter, however, they did not wish to have compulsory insurance for the members, which was anathema to the parent order.
-The Seattle group organized as Leif Erikson Lodge No. 1 in spite of the Midwest lodges and with other West Coast lodges set up the Grand Lodge of the Sons of Norway of the Pacific Coast.
-The two orders quarreled until they held a convention in Superior, Wisconsin in June 1909, merging the next year.
+In 1903 a group in Seattle asked the Midwestern group for a charter; however, they did not wish to have compulsory insurance for the members, which the parent order had made mandatory as part of membership.
+The Seattle group organized as Leif Erikson Lodge No. 1 in spite of the Midwest lodges.
+With other West Coast lodges, it set up the Grand Lodge of the Sons of Norway of the Pacific Coast.
+The two orders quarreled until they held a convention in Superior, Wisconsin in June 1909, and bridged their differences to merge the next year.

 By the time of the outbreak of World War I in 1914, the Sons of Norway claimed a membership of about 12,000.

 Development

-Originally established as a secret order, most of the ritualistic aspects of the order were removed in the early part of the twentieth century at the request of the Rev. Hans Gerhard Stub, president of the Norwegian Lutheran Synod.
+Originally established as a secret order, most of the ritualistic aspects of the order were removed in the early part of the twentieth century at the request of the Reverend Hans Gerhard Stub, president of the Norwegian Lutheran Synod.

 The organization published an official monthly magazine, Sønner av Norge (Sons of Norway), which kept members abreast of activities of the group.
 Other activities included regular lectures on historical, cultural, and literary topics; essay and speech contests for students; and organized festivities for various national Norwegian holidays.
 The Sons of Norway also worked to expand the instruction of the Norwegian language in public schools.
 As of the 2000s, the magazine is named "Viking".

 1938 merger

-In December 1938, the Sons of Norway absorbed the American auxiliary of The Knights of the White Cross Order (Riddere av Det Hvite Kors) which had been founded in Chicago in 1863.
+In December 1938, the Sons of Norway absorbed the American auxiliary of The Knights of the White Cross Order (Riddere av Det Hvite Kors), which had been founded in Chicago in 1863.